Patch Patterns

 7. Added Type / Object Validation

 Pattern: A type check, object signature validation, or runtime tag comparison appears before a pointer cast or object dereference.
-The patch rejects objects that don't match the expected type.
+The patch rejects objects that do not match the expected type.

-Where it appears: Type confusion fixes, primarily in win32k and Kernel Streaming drivers.
+Where it appears: Type confusion fixes, primarily in win32k and Kernel Streaming drivers where objects from different categories share similar interfaces.

 Before: